The Facts About Sexual Violence in Marriage

 Despite who the perpetrator might be, however, rape is rape.
 Anyone who has been sexually assaulted — whether by an intimate partner or a perfect stranger — knows the resulting humiliation, fear, and trauma can leave permanent scars.
 Unfortunately, victims may either be ashamed or fearful of the consequences if they were to report such a crime.
 Being married to your perpetrator, especially if children are involved, only complicates things.

 While the United Nations recommended marital rape be defined as sexual assault in its 2010 Handbook for Legislation on Violence Against Women, stereotypes and misunderstandings about spousal rape remain.
-Because of these misunderstandings — and the fear and stigma surrounding intimate partner violence — we believe it’s appropriate to cover these topics on our blog today and in the weeks ahead.
+Because of these misunderstandings — and the fear and stigma surrounding intimate partner violence — we believe it’s appropriate to cover these topics.